CmPi/SentryLab-PVE/README.md

 # SentryLab-PVE 🛡️
-**Advanced Monitoring for Proxmox/NAS with MQTT & ESPHome Integration.**
+**Advanced Monitoring for Proxmox with MQTT & ESPHome Integration.**

 `SentryLab-PVE` is a lightweight, modular monitoring suite designed for Proxmox hosts and NAS systems.
 It collects hardware metrics (Temperature, ZFS health, NVMe Wear/Smart) and broadcasts them via MQTT for real-time visualization on Home Assistant and ESPHome-based physical displays.

+Tested on and deployed in my Proxmox 9.1.4.

 ## 🚀 Key Features
 * **Logical Separation**: Metrics are split into specialized scripts (Temp, ZFS, Wear, Health).